justinshane13/Password-Generator/README.md

 - JavaScript
 - HTML
 - CSS
-- The passwords are created by using JavaScript by stringing together a series of random characters
+- The passwords are created by using JavaScript by stringing together a series of random characters.